 What is a Reef Tank?

-A reef tank is a saltwater aquarium that recreates a reef habitat from around the world.
+A reef tank is a saltwater aquarium that recreates a reef habitat from anywhere in the world.

 You can also keep popular saltwater fish in this tank too.

-The good news is because of the marine nature of the environment, once it is set up nature will do its job and you will notice that the system stabilizes itself without almost any additional help.
+The good news is because of the marine nature of the environment, once it is set up nature will do its job and you will notice that the system stabilizes itself with almost no additional help.
 Of course, you will still need to keep an eye on water parameters and deal with any changes should they occur.

-On the flip side though, once all this hard work pays off you will be able to enjoy a colorful masterpiece for a very long time.
+On the flip side all this hard work pays off, and you will be able to enjoy a colorful masterpiece for a very long time.